 Sui generis

 The Latin loan phrase sui generis, which translates literally to of its own kind, is used in English to mean unique.
-The phrase is singular and technically should not apply to plural nouns.
+The phrase is singular and doesn’t conventionally apply to plural nouns (as only one thing can be unique in a certain way).
 Yet writers often disregard the phrase’s literal Latin meaning and apply it to plural nouns anyway.

-Sui generis is long established in English, so there’s no need to italicize it in ordinary usage.
-And the two words do not need to be hyphenated.
+Sui generis is long established in English, so there’s no need to italicize it in ordinary use.

 Examples